ghanaxhyam/Ai-chatbot/README.md

+I invite fellow developers and AI enthusiasts to collaborate and expand on this work.
+Let us dissect its mechanisms, probe its philosophical implications, and push the boundaries of conversational AI.
-Yo, this chatbot project was my final year hustle at college.
+This chatbot project was my final year hustle at college.
 It's wired into the Gemini AI language model for next-level conversations, giving you that killer user experience.

 Features